 Since 2018, Charité - Universitätsmedizin Berlin has been supporting the publication of research results in open access journals through its own publication fund.
-This fund is used to finance articles published by Charité members that meet the conditions established by the DFG for cost coverage.
+This fund is used to finance or partially finance articles published by Charité members that meet the funding conditions.
 The fund is administered by the Charité Medical Library.

-The Publication Fund, which is financed by the German Research Foundation (DFG) and the Charité, aims to incentivize Charité scholars to publish their scientific work in open access journals, to follow open science practices and thus make it accessible to researchers and the general public worldwide.
+The Charité Publication Fund financed by both the Charité and the German Research Foundation (DFG) supports Charité scholars to publish their scientific work in open access journals, to follow open science practices and thus make their research accessible worldwide.

-You can apply for funding if you are a member of the Charité - Universitätsmedizin Berlin and are responsible for paying the publication fees of an OA article as a corresponding author.
+You can apply for funding if you are a member of the Charité - Universitätsmedizin Berlin and are responsible for paying the article’s OA fees as a corresponding author.
 Furthermore, you must have an ORCID and use it for your article.
 Students are members of the Charité.

 While conventional journals are financed by libraries and individual subscribers, and are only accessible to a limited extent, in an OA business model the authors and their employers usually pay the publication costs with the benefit that OA publications can be read worldwide free of charge, immediately after publication.

-These publication costs, usually called Article Processing Charges or Article Fees or Publication Fees, can be financed via the Publication Fund during the period 2018 to 2021.
-From July 8th 2021 onwards, publication fees will be financed on a partial funding basis with an amount of up to 500 EUR.
+These publication costs, usually called Article Processing Charges or Article Fees or Publication Fees, can initially be (partially) covered centrally by the Publication Fund until the end of 2024 under certain conditions.

-- Articles are (partly) funded if you are a member or affiliate of the Charité - Universitätsmedizin Berlin and responsible for paying the publication fees as a corresponding author.
+- Articles are funded if you are a member of the Charité - Universitätsmedizin Berlin and responsible for paying the publication fees as a corresponding author.
 As corresponding author, you have an ORCID and use it for your article.
 Please ensure compliance with the Charité's affiliation guidelines [PDF].

-- Your article will be published in a genuine OA journal with a comprehensible quality assurance procedure and whose articles are accessible worldwide free of charge in full and immediately upon publication.
+- Your article will be published in a genuine OA journal with a comprehensible quality assurance procedure, whose contributions are accessible worldwide free of charge in full and immediately upon publication.
 The Directory of Open Access Journals (DOAJ) lists such journals.
-(Contributions to subscription journals that separately charge for open access publication are not funded.
+(Contributions to so-called hybrid journals, which only make individual articles open access against payment, are not funded.
 But see also under Publisher Agreements)

-- Publication fees can be funded on a partial funding basis of up to 500 EUR if they do not exceed a total of 2,000 EUR incl.
+- Fees for open access can be funded if they do not exceed a total of 2,000 EUR incl.
 VAT per article.
-(Please note that VAT always applies.
-With 19% VAT, the limit per article is 1,680 EUR before VAT.
-Please provide publishers from outside of Germany with the Charité VAT-ID: DE228847810 so that VAT is not added to price quotations or invoices).
+(Please note that VAT is always applicable.
+With 19% VAT, the limit per article is 1,680 EUR without VAT.
+Please inform foreign publishers of the Charité VAT-ID: DE228847810 so that they do not put VAT on the price quotation or invoice).

-- The article must be published under an open license (for example a Creative Commons license - preferably CC BY).
+- The article must be published under an open licence (for example a Creative Commons license - preferably CC BY).